mpv33/House-Price-Prediction-/README.md

 # House-Price-Prediction-
 Predicting house prices using Linear Regression and GBR
-# Given data set-house_data.csv
+# Given data set
+   home_data.csv
-# predict the price of houses at different feature
+# predict the price of houses
+   at different feature